 And Who says you have to do anything illegal to protect yourself online?

 That’s where Conrad Jaeger comes in.
 He’s a journalist concerned about the loss of our civil liberties.
 He was also my guest on yesterday’s DestinySurvival Radio to talk about online privacy and security.

-He’s written an e-book on online privacy and security called Deep Web Secrecy and Security – an inter-active guide to the Deep Web and beyond.
+He’s written an e-book on online privacy and security called Deep Web Secrecy and Security.
 I reviewed it here.
 And Conrad was kind enough to write a guest post as well, which includes a number of helpful links.
 It gives you an idea of what we discussed on my show yesterday.
 You can view it here.

 Believe it or not, when you and I use the Internet as we know it, we’re only scratching the surface of what’s really out there.
 That may come as a surprise considering how vast the web seems.
 But the deep web is largely an undiscovered country.